 People do make money by trading cheap stocks?
-Sure, people do it all the time.
 People also lose money.
 That's why you occasionally see spam for and scams involving penny stocks—investors buy low, then try to drive up demand into a frenzy and sell their own shares at the height of the frenzy.
 If that sounds like fraud, it is.
 Whenever you see cheap stocks on the rise, ask yourself why their prices are increasing.
 If there's no obvious business reason, you're in risky territory.

 What does that have to do with value investing?
 Absolutely nothing.